blackmann/blackmann.github.io/src/content/blog/typesfafe-localstorage.md

 With `.get(key)`, you can't pass any other key apart from those listed in `Pref`.
 If you haven't guessed already, that means you get IntelliSense/autocomplete for key names.

 `.set(key, value)` will strictly require only specified keys in `Pref` and corresponding type.
-You can't pass a different type even if its specified in `Pref`.
+You can't pass a value of different type even if its specified in `Pref` (under a different key).

 Enjoy!